mdn/content/files/en-us/web/api/location/assign/index.md

 ### Parameters

 - `url`
   - : A string containing the URL of the page to navigate to.
+It can be an absolute and full path, as well as relative path to a subdirectory of website.

 ### Return value